Enough with the parent alienation accusation if it’s not true.

 These organisations are fantastic for men who are truly hard done by.
 The trouble is, a lot of men who are genuinely NOT hard done by, are feeding off the energy from these groups.
 And this, I find really troubling.
 I see it time and time again.

-In Australia, the courts really do endeavour to rule on what is best for the children, although at the end of the day it still depends on the Judge that you have on the day.
+In Australia, the courts really do endeavour to rule on what is best for the children, although at the end of the day, it still depends on the Judge that you have on the day.
 I have sat in on court hearings, where in one instance a man who had a very bad drug addiction was still encouraged to have contact with his kids (albeit under supervision; but contact nonetheless).
 And his youngest child was under two years old.
-But the Judge believed that it was best for the children to still have contact with their father.
+However the Judge believed that it was best for the children to still have contact with their father.
 In this situation, is that right?
 I don’t know.
 Every situation is different.
 But at least he wanted contact with his children.

 Then there are fathers who don’t make any effort at all.

-I have spoken with a lot of women who spend so much time trying to get their children’s father involved in their children’s life.
+I have spoken with a lot of women who spend so much time trying to get their children’s fathers involved in their children’s life.
 They are constantly the one initiating contact with their ex, and trying to encourage phone calls or visits with the other parent, and it appears the men have no interest whatsoever.
 They don’t answer the phone when their kids ring (or bother calling back) or don’t turn up when they are supposed to spend time with their children, and it is the children who lose out.
 It’s not fair on these kids who are then left wondering why their daddy doesn’t want to speak to them or see them.
 It is heartbreaking.

 But some of these men then get fed by organisations such as The Fathers’ Rights Movement or Dads in Distress and claim that their children’s mums are alienating them.
 This is what infuriates me.
 I know there are so many wonderful wonderful fathers out there, but there are also a small percentage that claim they are being alienated as a parent when they are not.
-There are probably mothers that do this too.
+There are probably mothers who do this too.
 Either way, I find it really sickening.
 Are they in denial?
-I don’t think that they want to admit to anyone, or even themselves, that they have not stepped up, and taken some responsibility.
+I don’t think they want to admit to anyone, or even themselves, that they have not stepped up, and taken some responsibility.
 It is not fair of them to claim that they are hard done by when they haven’t done a thing to initiate a relationship with their children, and it shocks me how common this actually is.

 It is up to us as parents, as single parents, to take responsibility and initiate contact with our children.
 We are the adults, it is up to us to ensure that we have the relationship that we want with our children.
-We shouldn’t be relying on our ex partners, or children for that matter, to wait for this to happen, and then blame them when it doesn’t happen.
+We shouldn’t be relying on our ex-partners, or children for that matter, to wait for this to happen, and then blame them when it doesn’t happen.
 So to these people: step up and take some initiative.

 And if you are on the receiving end of this, don’t blame yourself.
 I had to deal with this situation for two years and it made me so sad.
 I used to regularly receive a line of up to 10 text messages with photos like this.